 Regulating body temperature through sweating.

-Dehydration occurs when the body lacks water to carry out its functions properly.
+Dehydration occurs when the body lacks water to conduct its functions properly.
 Dehydration may set in if water loss is more than water intake.
-Excessive water loss can occur due to intense physical activity, high environmental temperature, high environmental humidity and disease.
+Excessive water loss can occur due to intense physical activity, high environmental temperature, high environmental humidity, or disease.
 Depending on the water lost, dehydration can be classified as mild (1% to 2% water loss), moderate (2% to 5% water loss) or severe (5% and above).
-A water loss of 3% to 4% can be tolerated.
+We can tolerate a water loss of 3% to 4% to some extent.
 When water loss is between 5% to 8%, it starts affecting bodily functions and can cause dizziness or fatigue.
-A water loss of 10% and above can have serious consequences.
+A water loss of 10% and above can have grave consequences.

 Death may occur if the water lost is over 15%.

 Dry mouth, lips, eyes, and nose.

 Dark yellow colour urine.

 Urge to pass urine less than four times a day.

 Loss of appetite.